infretis/infretis/examples/gromacs/puckering/README.md

 This transition occurs very rarely at the molecular time scale, making it extremely tedious to study with standard molecular dynamics simulations.
 However, we would like to know how often this transition occurs and the mechanism behind it.
 We can obtain this information by performing a path-sampling simulation, and in this exercise, you will carry out the whole modeling and analysis process from scratch.

-This conformational is important in systems where 6-ring-based compounds interact with some other species in their environment.
-Examples include carbohydrates (6-rings) being broken down by enzymes at this very moment in your body.
-The essential thing you need to know about this system is that the conformational landscape of 6-rings can be classified into **C**hair, **H**alf-chair, **B**oat, **S**kew-boat, and **E**nvelope conformations.
+The conformations of 6-rings are important in systems where they interact with some other compounds in their environment.
+Examples include carbohydrates (6-ringed polymers) being broken down by enzymes at this very moment in your body.

+The essential thing you need to know is that the conformational landscape of 6-rings can be classified into **C**hair, **H**alf-chair, **B**oat, **S**kew-boat, and **E**nvelope conformations.
 All these conformations are determined by the two angles $\theta$ and $\phi$, as illustrated in the figure below.

 <img src="http://enzyme13.bt.a.u-tokyo.ac.jp/CP/sugarconf.png" width="90%" height="90%">

+There is a high energy barrier between the north pole and the equator, and again between the equator and the south pole.
+We will study the transition over the first barrier, which starts at the north pole and ends at the equator.

 ## Questions
 **1:** Given that the 6-ring from the animation above starts out as $^4\text{C}_1$, what is the name of the ending structure?
 Hint: The super- and subscripts refer to which atoms are above and below the mean plane of the ring, respectively.